marcinma/k8s-5days/day3/03_volume/task.md

 1. Create PVC for redis
 2. Use PVC in redis deployment
+3. Use python to save data to redis
-3. Confirm data stays after deployment is scaled to `0` and then to `1` for redis
+4. Confirm data stays after deployment is scaled to `0` and then to `1` for redis

 retain - requires manual delete